thehumanzimvo/zimvoonline/README.md

 # zimvomatwa.github.io

-This is my portfolio, check it out https://zimvomatwa.github.io :D
+This THE OG, my original portfolio on my first dive into web dev, the portfolio is live right here https://thehumanzimvo.github.io/zimvoonline/ :D